apache/seatunnel-website/faq/faq.md

   - This will affect all programs submitted via `$SPARK_HOME/bin/spark-submit`
 - [Not recommended] Modify logging related parameters directly in the Spark code of SeaTunnel
   - This is equivalent to writing dead, and each change needs to be recompiled
-- [Recommended] Use the following methods to change the logging configuration in the SeaTunnel configuration file（It only takes effect after SeaTunnel >= 1.5.5 ）：
+- [Recommended] Use the following methods to change the logging configuration in the SeaTunnel configuration file(It only takes effect after SeaTunnel >= 1.5.5 ):

     ```
     env {